View this post on Instagram

 The time that we totally guarded the galaxy.

-And finally there was two years ago, when my daughter fully internalized what happens on Halloween, which is that people give you candy, and then you get to eat it.
+And finally there was the year when my daughter fully internalized what happens on Halloween, which is that people give you candy, and then you get to eat it.
 A lot of it.
 Maybe even ALL OF IT?!?! (…And reacted accordingly, by going full-on Ninja with the candy-acquisition process.)

-I will leave you with a transcript of an actual conversation I had with my then-three-year-old Halloween, and which I fully expect to see repeated tonight:
+I will leave you with a transcript of an actual conversation I had with my then-three-year-old on Halloween:

 “The sign said to take one piece.
 You only took one piece, right?”